- Nar Valley Federation of Church Academies»

 In Maths we will be continuing to combine the White Rose approach with the National Curriculum to provide our children with a broad and exciting learning experience.
 To help support our class based learning in Maths we ask the children to practise their multiplication tables at home and we will provide weekly maths challenges to allow them to show their progress on our Maths Mountain!
 We will also be introducing 15 minute Maths Meetings three times a week, which will take place outside the regular Maths lessons, to continue to promote our children's progress in this subject area.

 Click here for a Maths website that has lots of accessible Maths games to help your child practise our learning in class and their mental Maths strategies.

-In Religious Studies will be posing the question: How do Christians work to bring God's kingdom on Earth?
-The children will be able to explore contrasting explanations, ask questions and discuss their understandings of these complex and thought provoking beliefs.
+In Religious Studies will be posing the question: How can belief be expressed?
+The children will be able to explore contrasting explanations, ask questions and discuss their understandings of these complex and thought provoking customs.
 We will be researching features of different religious, and non-religious, groups to discuss how expression varies - including looking at art, music and dance as examples of expressing belief.
-As part of our Religious Studies we will be welcoming into our school Mrs Houlder-Moat, Families worker at RAF Marham Chaplaincy, to join us on our sponsored walk to raise funds for Shelter Box and our planned school kitchen area.
+As part of our Religious Studies we will also be welcoming back into our school Mrs Houlder-Moat, Families worker at RAF Marham Chaplaincy, to join us on our sponsored walk to raise funds for Shelter Box and our planned school kitchen area.

-For the Spring term, Badgers Class will take part in P.E on Monday and Tuesday afternoon.
-On these days, weather permitting, sport will take place outside and on Thursday we will be swimming.
+For the Summer term, Badgers Class will take part in P.E on Tuesday afternoon and Thursday morning.
+On Tuesdays, weather permitting, sport will take place outside and on Thursday we will be swimming.
 Please ensure that appropriate kit is in school on these days!

 If a book is chosen and is not being enjoyed, I have no problem with them changing it as soon as they can.